elliotchau/ECO395M-Exercise-1/Exercise 1.md

 First, truncating the data by removing buildings with lease rates of less than 10% is too generous.
 We elected to only remove buildings with zero occupancy.
 Second, to fairly compare green and non-green buildings, we determined that the oldest green building was 19 years old.
 We then removed all non-green buildings older than 19 years old.
 This provides an opportunity for an "apples to apples" comparison.

 After doing so, we generated this chart which challenges the guru's first assumption.
+The green line represents green buildlings, and the brown line represents non-green buildlings.

 ``` r
 BAOR